-- Be on time! - Body language do not slouch, squirm, yawn etc. A video interview should be no different to a face-toface interview. - Smile Don't forget to smile! - Don't stay too quiet be present and always try your best to reassure the interviewer that you are listening. - Technical difficulties should be addressed immediately, you may need to end the call and redial.
+- Body language do not slouch, squirm, yawn etc. A video interview should be no different to a face-to-face interview. - Smile!
+Don't forget to smile!!! - Don't stay too quiet be present and always try your best to reassure the interviewer that you are listening. - Technical difficulties should be addressed immediately, you may need to end the call and redial.